 2. Nørrebro District

 Nørrebro has a high concentration of non-western immigrants.
-When I walked down the main street Nørrebrogade for the first time, I was amazed at the sheer number of Turkish kebab shops, Middle Eastern barbers and butchers, South Asian and African grocery stores and other bohemian stores that I encountered.
-If you’re into street art, you’ll have a field day as there are many colorful and thoughtful murals here.
+When I walked down the main street of Nørrebrogade for the first time, I was pleasantly surprised at the sheer number of Turkish kebab shops, Middle Eastern barbers and butchers, and South Asian and African grocery stores.

 2.1 Superkilen